-Palestinian patients on way to Egypt as Rafah crossing opens after 9 months
+Palestinian patients enter Egypt as Rafah crossing opens after nine months

-Gaza’s health ministry says a group of 50 patients and their attendants have entered Egypt for medical treatment abroad.
+Gaza’s Health Ministry says a group of 50 sick and wounded patients and their attendants are in Egypt for medical treatment abroad.

 The Rafah border crossing has opened for the first time in nearly nine months to allow sick and wounded Palestinian patients in Gaza to travel to Egypt for medical treatment abroad.